Zanadukhan/assignment3pt2/README.md

 sudo systemctl reboot
 ```

-4. The ip address of the droplet that you would like to use to setup
+4. The ip address of your droplets that you would like to use to setup

 ![dropletip](./images/dropip.png)